This article provides modem setup advice for NBN services to get you up and running in just a few simple steps;

 You need to know the technology type used to supply your NBN service.

 Your NBN technology type can be found in the Installation email we sent to you prior to your NBN service activation.
 Simply search for email@example.com nbn installation confirmed in your email inbox to find this email.

-Please choose your NBN technology type below for Setup help for the Netgear D6400.
+Choose your NBN technology type below for the Netgear D6400 set up guide

 @BasilDV .
 This model has a RJ11 DSL port but no mention is made that it can be used on FTTB/FTTN.
 The manual says the DSL port can handle PTM/VDSL2.